itdxer/neupy/site/2015/09/05/discrete_hopfield_network.rst

         \right]
     \end{align*}

+Where :math:`W` is a weight matrix and :math:`x` is an input vector.
 :math:`x_i` can only be -1 or 1 values, so after outer product matrix always has 1 on the diagonal.
-Information on the diagomal is useles, so we better to remove it.
+This values on the diagonal are useles, so we better to remove them.
-For this reason we set up all diagonal values equal to zero.
+For this reason we need to set up all the diagonal values equal to the zero, just to make sure that we don't have any information on the diagonals that can make incorrect contribution into the output result.
-The final weight dormula will look like this:
+The final weight formula look like this:

 .. math::